Current Full Time Openings

 The role of the Residence Hall Director is one of facilitating student development, enhancing student life, and promoting the general wellbeing of individuals living in residence hall facilities.
 RHDs will oversee the day-to-day operations of two residence halls and supervise 1-2 Assistant Residence Hall Director(s), and up to eight Resident Assistants (RAs).
-Each RHD will spend approximately 20 hours a week holding office hours in the Student Life Center (SLC); the remaining hours will be spent in their halls, building relationships with students, attending hall programs, etc. Each RHD will have a quarter time assignment devoted to either International Student Support or Conduct Adjudication.
-This is a 12-month, live-in position with camp/conference support during the summer months.
+Each RHD will spend approximately 20 hours a week holding office hours in the Student Life Center (SLC); the remaining hours will be spent in their halls, building relationships with students, attending hall programs, etc. This is a 12-month, live-in position.

-- Bachelor’s degree from an accredited institution, preferably in Education, Psychology, or Social Work; and a minimum of two years of experience as a Resident Assistant or other student leadership role
+- Bachelor’s degree, preferably in Education, Psychology, or Social Work; and a minimum of two years of experience as a Resident Assistant or other student leadership role

 - Live a Christian lifestyle and be a positive role model for others

 - Ability to manage a live-in schedule that will require working outside of a normal, set schedule

 - Ability to communicate with students, parents, etc. and maintain professional relationships at all organizational levels

 - Fortitude to be assertive, yet caring toward students